Kevin Ogle: Awards and honors

 Ogle has been honored with the Arkansas Associated Press first place reporting award for the documentary The Family Farm: An Endangered Tradition, the Oklahoma Associated Press first place reporting award for the feature report Windmill Man and the Oklahoma Society of Professional Journalism first place reporting award for the feature On the Edge of Nowhere, and in 1998 was also nominated for an Emmy for his feature report Power of Prayer.
 Ogle was also awarded the Oklahoma Association of Broadcasters Outstanding Achievement Award in 2004 for Best Feature on his report Survivor's Story.
 The New York Times Company (the former parent company of KFOR-TV, which is now owned by Tribune Broadcasting) also awarded Ogle the Chairman's Team Award in 2004 for the station's presidential election coverage.

 Personal life

 Since 1984, Ogle has been married to Ginger Renae Burns; they raised their family in Edmond, Oklahoma, where the two continue to reside.
 They have two daughters: Abigail Ann (born 1988) and Katelyn (born 1993).
 Abigail, the eldest of his daughters, has since become a journalist in the Oklahoma City market; she followed her father and uncles into television news in 2010 as a sports host at KSBI (channel 52), before moving to ABC affiliate KOCO-TV (channel 5) as a sports anchor/reporter in 2012 (Abigail moved to the news side as that station's weekday morning co-anchor in 2014, and eventually became 6:00 p.m. anchor/weeknight reporter in August 2017.
-Meanwhile, Katelyn has also followed in her father's footsteps and has joined KWTV (channel 9) as its weekday morning Live Desk/Alert Center anchor.
-It leaves KOKH-TV (channel 25) as the only station left in the market without an Ogle working there.).
+Meanwhile, Katelyn has also followed in her father's footsteps and has joined [KFOR] (channel 4) as its weekday morning Live Desk/Alert Center anchor.